Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session Extra 5.md

 ---

 >[!quote]
 >Hello again!
-It has been a while since we last connected.
+It has been a while since we last connected, happy new year 2026 🚀.
 I'm excited to bring back the **Kubeweekend** series with a brand new session.
 Today, I will comprehensively share my journey to **rebuild my homelab using K3s** and implement a **full GitOps strategy** to prepare for application deployments.
 I hope you find this content valuable—grab your seat, as we're about to begin!
-# Kubewekend with K3s
+# Exchange Kubewekend from Kind to K3s

 ![[thumbnail-k3s.png|center]]

 Kubewekend with